What is a UW Contract?

 Jim is your contact for purchasing contracts involving goods and services.
 He will help you select the right purchasing method and guide you through the purchasing process.
 Jim is UW Bothell’s liaison to UW Seattle Procurement Services.

-Jim is also your contact for non-procurement contracts and memorandums of understanding to support various new and ongoing projects in academic and administrative units.
-He will assist you in identifying the people and resources to achieve your goals.
+Megan Goodenkauf is your contact for non-procurement contracts and memorandums of understanding to support various new and ongoing projects in academic and administrative units.
+She will assist you in identifying the people and resources to achieve your goals.